 Postgraduate students: Please let me have a copy of your research proposal (even in draft form) and an indication of any research you may have done thus far.
 And suggest a few possible dates and times when you are available.

-For quick reference assistance, please consult the librarians at the Information Desk.
+For quick reference assistance, please use Ask-A-Librarian

 PRIMO is a tool for searching across the UCT library book catalogue as well as a selection of our databases of full text journal articles, all with one query.